New Texas law mandates Ten Commandments in public schools. Next stop, the courts.

 “When we’re pushing religion into public life and letting the government guide how it’s talked about or how our kids interact with religion, it’s really cheapening that sacred bond that should lie between families and faith leaders to guide the religious instruction of children,” says Ms. Kempf.

-For her part, Ms. Russell, of First Liberty, counters that the First Amendment does not mean shoving religion out of sight, and she believes that people misunderstand a necessity for a wall between church and state, as Thomas Jefferson first put it.
+For her part, Ms. Russell, of First Liberty, counters that the First Amendment does not mean shoving religion out of sight, and she believes that people misunderstand a necessity for a wall between church and state, as Thomas Jefferson put it.

 “People have really been miseducated to believe that the separation of church and state means religion does not belong in the public square at all, [that] it doesn’t belong in any government-owned building, or the government can’t in any way be attached to religion or encourage it, promote it,” she says.
 “Really what it means is that the government can’t make you worship, can’t make you join in on a religion and then punish you if you don’t.”